mfeq/Qstroke/README.md

 This program is part of the [MFEK project](https://github.com/MFEK/).

+**Notice 2 February 2022: MFEKstroke v1.0 is released!
+The CLI API should be considered stable.**

 MFEKstroke takes UFO `.glif` files and applies path stroking algorithms to them.

 Five stroking algorithms are provided: